 Just like malicious email links, we also have malicious email attachments that can insert ransomware in your PC.
 At first, the attacker creates an email, probably from a legitimate source, and then attaches a malicious file, such as a Word document, a portable executable (PE) file, or a .JS file.
 The recipient of this email opens the attachment, assuming that the email has been sent from a genuine source.
 After the file gets opened, the ransomware payload gets innocently downloaded, thus infecting the system and causing the files to be held for ransom.

 Ransomware Removal: Get Invincible Ransomware Removal Protection from Comodo

 To help you prevent and fight against the above-discussed ransomware attack, we at Comodo offer the best Antivirus Software for 2019.
-This free antivirus software is recognized to be Comodo’s award-winning free antivirus, capable of providing the best protection from any type of malware or ransomware attack.
+This antivirus software is recognized to be Comodo’s award-winning antivirus, capable of providing the best protection from any type of malware or ransomware attack.